LucienTran/slate/source/index.html.md

 ### Sign up and Log in

-First, you will have to sign up to the beta platform [here](https://platform.hut34.io/Account/Register).
-Follow the instructions and you should receive an email once your account has been approved.
-It might take up to two business days.
-Once it is done, log in to this [page](https://platform.hut34.io/Account/Login).
+Sign up to the alpha platform [here](https://platform.hut34.io/Account/Register).
+Access to the alpha release is limited by approval.
+Once approved you will need to verify your email address.

 ## Register your first device

-Once you are logged in, you will be directed to the platform dashboard where you can find all your devices and statistics of your bot.
+Once you are logged in, it will direct you to the platform dashboard where you can find information for all your devices and bots.

 To get started, click on the "register a device" option at the top of the page or click [here](https://platform.hut34.io/Registration/Create).
 You will have to fill out different details:

-  * Device Name (e.g Bob's phone)
+  * Device Name - an identifier for the device (e.g 'Health Bot');
-  * Invocation
+  * Invocation - a reserved keyword for direct routing to your device (e.g. health_bot);
-  * Fee (in Bash) - this is the price user will pay to access your data or service
+  * Fee - this is the fee your device will collect each time it responds to a query;
-  * Location
+  * Location - a label used when routing is specific to a region or location
-  * Meta Tags
+  * Meta-tags - a set of labels, separated by commas that are used by our routing engine;
-  * Connection Type - generic webhook, [AllThingsTalk](https://www.allthingstalk.com/), [Dialogflow](https://dialogflow.com/) and [MS Bot framework](https://dev.botframework.com/)
+  * Connection Type - generic webhook, [AllThingsTalk](https://www.allthingstalk.com/), [Dialogflow](https://dialogflow.com/) and [MS Bot framework](https://dev.botframework.com/).

 Further documentation about connection types can be found on the next section.